 As you can see, three of the four of the keywords in the question are present in the text as synonyms — and the statement is True.

-Obviously, we have looked at this statement in a lot of detail, but in the test you won’t have time to note down three or four synonyms for each keyword.
+Obviously, we have looked at this statement in a lot of detail, but in the IELTS test itself you won’t have time to note down three or four synonyms for each keyword.
 So, what are your learning points?

 - Be aware that you are unlikely to find identical words in the question and in the text.